Corporate and shareholder disputes

 Chambers UK 2017

-Blake Morgan's cross-departmental Director and Shareholder Disputes team draws on experts from our Corporate, Dispute Resolution and Restructuring & Insolvency teams.
+Blake Morgan's cross-departmental Corporate and Shareholder Disputes team draws on experts from our Corporate, Dispute Resolution and Business Support and Insolvency teams.

 We provide a first-class level of service across a wide range of matters.

 Members of our team regularly act in corporate and shareholder disputes, in proceedings involving directors and provide advice across a variety of matters.

 Our client base includes large corporates to owner managed businesses, entrepreneurs, directors and other stakeholders, such as banks and charge holders.
 Our breadth of experience and sector expertise allows our experts to provide clear commercial advice even in the most complex matters.

 Disputes can be very damaging to a business and carry financial and reputational risks.